-The Managed Care Accountability Set (MCAS) Performance Measures, a subset of HEDIS (Health Effectiveness Data Information Set) are calculated, audited, and reported annually as required byDHCS.
+The Managed Care Accountability Set (MCAS) Performance Measures, a subset of HEDIS (Health Effectiveness Data Information Set) are calculated, audited, and reported annually as required by DHCS.
 Additional measures from HEDIS are also reviewed.
-A root cause analysis may be performed and improvement activities initiated for measures not meeting benchmarks.
+A root cause analysis may be performed, and improvement activities initiated for measures not meeting benchmarks.

-B. Consumer Assessment of Health Plan Survey (CAHPS)
+B. Consumer Assessment of Health Plan Survey (CAHPS 5.1H and CG-CAHPS)

 The Alliance evaluates member experience periodically.
-The Consumer Assessment of Health Plan Survey (CAHPS) is conducted by vendors.
-The Alliance assists in the administration of these surveys, receives and analyzes the results, and follows up with prioritized improvement initiatives.
+The Consumer Assessment of Health Plan Survey (CAHPS) is conducted by third party vendors.
+The Alliance assists in the administration of these surveys, receives, and analyzes the results, and follows up with prioritized improvement initiatives.
 Survey results are distributed to the HCQC and made available to members and providers upon request.
 The CAHPS survey is conducted annually for the entire Medi-Cal population and the results from the CAHPS are reported in the annual QI evaluation and used to identify opportunities to improve health care and service for our members.